 Meanwhile, the Dutch film Sint (aka Saint, or Saint Nick for its U.S. video release) finds Amsterdam under siege by the ancient spirit of Saint Nicholas, a murderous cleric who's nowhere near as jolly as his American counterpart, Santa Claus.
-Packed with lots of improbable action sequences and some truly nasty gore scenes, Saint resembles a European version of the Silent Night, Deadly Night saga.
+Packed with lots of improbable action sequences and some truly nasty gore scenes, Saint might as well be considered the European answer to Silent Night, Deadly Night.
 Additional note: the English language version of Saint also happens to be saddled with the worst dubbing job I've seen since the glory days of the Italian exploitation-film scene.
-Though some may find the awkward, stilted attempts at English dialog distracting, I thought it was a total hoot and it serves to add a whole 'nother level of weirdness to an already bizarre flick.
+Though some may find the awkward, stilted attempts at English dialog distracting, I thought it was a total hoot and it added a whole 'nother level of weirdness to an already bizarre flick.

 Other Holiday Horrors...

-Of course, you don't have to have a killer Santa to make a Christmas horror movie.
-In 1972's Silent Night, Bloody Night, an old mansion that was once a mental hospital is the site of a Christmas Eve murder spree.
-1974's Black Christmas, meanwhile, has become almost as influential as the original 1978 Halloween in the annals of slasher filmdom.
+In 1972's Silent Night, Bloody Night, an old mansion that was once a mental hospital is the site of a Christmas Eve axe-murder spree.
+1974's Black Christmas has become almost as influential as the original Halloween in the annals of slasher filmdom.
 In this controversial classic, the residents of a college sorority house (including a young Margot Kidder and one-time "Juliet" Olivia Hussey) are victimized by an obscene phone caller who becomes a murderous home invader as they prepare for Christmas break.
 Ironically, Black Christmas director Bob Clark would go on to helm the warm-n-fuzzy family holiday perennial A Christmas Story several years later.
 Black Christmas has been remade twice in recent years -- the first attempt bombed at the box office in 2006, despite a high carnage factor and a cast of young, nubile hotties like Michelle Trachtenberg and Lacey Chabert.
 Like Silent Night, Deadly Night, the Black Christmas remake garnered its share of protests from angry parents and religious groups who objected to its Christmas Day release date.
 Another new take on Black Christmas came and went without much notice during the 2019 holiday season, so the third time was obviously not the charm.

-For the truly dedicated Z-Movie bargain bin divers, there's 2009's temptingly-titled Silent Night, Zombie Night, a low-budget, direct-to-video flick in which Los Angeles' holiday celebrations are rudely interrupted by an outbreak of flesh-eating undead, or 1989's Elves, where a department store Santa (played by Dan "Grizzly Adams" Haggerty!) attempts to protect a teenage girl from a demonic Nazi Elf unleashed by a pagan blood ritual on Christmas Eve.
+For the truly dedicated Z-Movie bargain bin divers, there's 2009's temptingly-titled Silent Night, Zombie Night, a low-budget, direct-to-video flick in which Los Angeles' holiday celebrations are rudely interrupted by an outbreak of flesh-eating undead, or 1989's Elves, where a department store Santa (Dan "Grizzly Adams" Haggerty!) protects a teenage girl from a demonic Nazi Elf unleashed by a pagan blood ritual on Christmas Eve.
 Seriously!
 You can't make this stuff up, folks.

 Had Enough Yet?

 Sick of zombies?
 Slashing Santas not your style?
 Then how about a killer snowman?
 In 1997's tongue-in-cheek cult classic Jack Frost, a serial killer has an unfortunate run-in with some experimental genetic material on a cold winter's night, turning him into a psycho Frosty.
 Jack Frost simply has to be seen to be believed, and I'm not just sayin' that because it stars a pre-American Pie Shannon Elizabeth (whose death scene in this movie is one of the greatest things ever committed to celluloid).
-Obviously this flick is not to be confused with the 1998 family film of the same name that starred Michael Keaton (though by all accounts, the Keaton film is pretty horrific in its own right...).
+Obviously this Jack Frost is not to be confused with the family-friendly 1998 film of the same name, which starred Michael Keaton (though I'm told that the Keaton film is unintentionally horrific in its own right...).

-...and hey, let's not forget that Joe Dante's 1984 creature classic Gremlins takes place on Christmas Eve, too!
-In addition to the massive amounts of tiny-critter carnage, Phoebe Cates' mid-film soliloquy about finding her father's dead Santa-suited body stuck in the chimney when she was a little girl is more disturbing than just about any other movie mentioned in this article.
-Shoot, I'm tearing up just thinking about it right now.
-(Sniffle...sob...)
+Let's not forget that Joe Dante's 1984 creature classic Gremlins takes place on Christmas Eve, too!
+Shoot, Phoebe Cates' mid-film monologue about why she hates Christmas is darker and more disturbing than most of the movies mentioned in this article.

 Has this article sufficiently ruined Christmas movies for you?
 If so, then I'm off to enjoy some eggnog, secure in the knowledge that I've done my job.
-If those of you in Readerland have any other favorite Holiday Horrors that I've neglected to mention, feel free to give me a clue in the comments section below.
 Thanks for reading, and have a happy - and horrific! - holiday season!!!

 © 2012 Keith Abt